 Many toddlers and preschoolers become obsessed with trains!
 It’s great because train sets are engaging, off-screen toys that provide hours of educational learning.
 They are also a fun way for you as the parent to play alongside your children.
 You can help build elaborate tracks that will make you their greatest hero.
 Then, you can guide their train time to be cooperative and peaceful when playing with siblings and friends.
 Introduce learning concepts such as building, dramatic play, and counting.
 Then watch how these sets keep your kids entertained for years to come.

-(Best for Learning — $)
+(Best for learning — $)

 Why it’s great: First of all, it’s LEGO and trains!
 If you haven’t bought your toddler a DUPLO set yet, this is a great one to try.
 DUPLO is made for little hands that are just beginning to be able to put pieces together.
 Building with LEGOS is good for so many developmental skills.
 Fine motor skills are used for putting blocks together.
 Cognitive skills such as problem-solving and sorting as they figure out how pieces work together.
-Social emotional development when they play with characters and create scenes and situations.
+Social-emotional development is when they play with characters and create scenes and situations.

 This set also provides a fun way to introduce numbers and counting since the blocks used to build the train each have a number 1-9.
 You can help your little one recognize these numbers, count as they build their train, and eventually be able to put the numbers in order.
 You can purchase additional DUPLO blocks to add to your set including the letter set truck.
 It also makes a great travel toy for long plane rides and it is easy to clean.